dgaida/robot_workspace/README.md

 - **🗺️ Workspace Management**: Define and manage multiple workspaces with different configurations
 - **🔍 Spatial Queries**: Find objects by location, size, proximity, or custom criteria
 - **💾 Serialization**: JSON-based serialization for data persistence and communication
-- **🤖 Robot Support**: Native support for Niryo Ned2 and WidowX 250 6DOF robots (extensible to other platforms)
+- **🤖 Robot Support**: Native support for Niryo Ned2 and WidowX 250 6DOF robots (real and simulation, extensible to other platforms)
-- **🧪 Mock Environment**: Full testing and demo support without requiring hardware

 ---